 After the end of WW2, the British government withdraws from Egypt in 1947 except form the Suez Canal zone.
 The country became under the rule of King Farouk and the borders of Egypt was agreed on.
 In 1952, Egypt became a republic under the leadership of Gamal Abdel Nasser.
 Egypt took control of the Suez canal but not without facing deadly consequences from the British and French forces.
 In 1958 Egypt united with Syria to form the so-called United Arab Republic but was disbanded in 1961.

 In our current day, the map and borders of Egypt are set and agreed on by the rest of the world after retrieving Sinia from Israel in 1973 under the rule of great leader Muhammad Anwer El Sadat.
 Egypt continued to act as a moderate state with authoritarian authority.
 In the following decades, Egypt constructed many resorts like Hurghada and Sharm El Sheik (The City of Peace) to highlight the natural beauty of the red sea Rivera.
-Egypt considers being one of the top tourism countries all across the world, so if you plan a trip to Egypt, then check our Egypt tour packages and Nile cruise to enjoy your dream vacation.
+Egypt considers being one of the top tourism countries all across the world, so if you plan a trip to Egypt, then check our Egypt holiday packages from UK and Nile River cruise to enjoy your dream vacation.